Focus 2030

 French NGOs react

-Numerous NGOs are denouncing France’s "lack of coherence", such as Coordination SUD, the national platform of French NGOs, which stresses that the consequences of such an announcement weigh first and foremost on populations living in poverty and in need of humanitarian assistance around the world.
+Following the February 2024 cuts, numerous NGOs denounced France’s "lack of coherence", such as Coordination SUD, the national platform of French NGOs, which stressed that the consequences of such an announcement weigh first and foremost on populations living in poverty and in need of humanitarian assistance around the world.
 For ONE France, it is no longer possible to think about the future of our country without worrying about what is happening in the rest of the world.
-The Climate Action Network wonders how France intends to achieve its promise to devote 0.7% of its national wealth to international aid with such a drop, while Oxfam France denounces the sacrifice of international solidarity in the midst of a triple humanitarian, climate and inequality crisis, while recalling that other policy solutions, notably fiscal, are possible.
+The Climate Action Network wondered how France intends to achieve its promise to devote 0.7% of its national wealth to international aid with such a drop, while Oxfam France denounced the sacrifice of international solidarity in the midst of a triple humanitarian, climate and inequality crisis, while recalling that other policy solutions, notably fiscal, are feasible.

 Budget decisions at odds with French people’s aspirations